Advanced Features

 password=secret123

-grant_type=password This also works with header groups and captured requests such as var result = POST PostFormData FormData.
+grant_type=password If a form body line is not valid, Norn reports it as a syntax error before the request is sent.
+This also works with header groups and captured requests such as var result = POST PostFormData FormData.

 Retry and Backoff